seeingnft/teia-/Interactive-OBJKTs.md

 # Known Issues

-- If you are using Brave and notice the HTML preview not working on the mint page, you will need to disable your shields for this site, or reconfigure them to allow service workers.
+- If you are using Brave and notice the HTML preview not working on the mint page, you will need to disable your shields for this site or reconfigure them to allow service workers.

 # Help

 If you find a bug, please open an issue on [Github](https://github.com/teia-community/teia-ui/issues).
-Otherwise, seek help on [Discord](https://discord.com/invite/jKNy6PynPK).
+Otherwise, seek help on [Teia Discord](https://discord.gg/AQ56zrn55w).